Hub of Hope Outcomes Report | 2014

 - Connected and reconnected individuals who are difficult to locate with supports around the City

-- Centralized, convenient location promoted initial access and continued follow-up.
+- Centralized, convenient location promoted initial access and continued follow-up- connecting disconnected individuals and bolstering up support systems already in place.